rubyforgood/casa/README.md

 https://casa-r4g-staging.herokuapp.com/

+### Error tracking

+We are currently using https://app.bugsnag.com/ to track errors in staging.
+We may switch bugsnag accounts in the future because the current one is an old personal one.

 ### Setup to develop:

 If you have any troubles, also look at `.travis.yml` which is what makes the CI build run